Blasta Books Series 1: 2022

 Richie Castillo is the chef behind Bahay, a Filipino pop-up restaurant that he started and runs with his partner, Alex O'Neill.
 Richie and Alex named Bahay after the Tagalog word for home while the title of this, their first book – Masarap – means tasty in Tagalog, the Filipino language.
 It's a nod to Bahay’s Irish-Filipino background, seeing as how blasta means tasty in Irish.

 For Richie, this book was a catalyst for exploring and connecting with his Filipino heritage.
 You’ll find classic dishes such as adobo, a range of exciting Filipino dishes and playful recipes with Filipino flavours that highlight his experience growing up eating Filipino food with Irish ingredients.
-Masarap is the exploration of Filipino food through an Irish cultural lens and a way to introduce more people to the food of the Philippines, which is hugely underrepresented.
+Masarap is the exploration of Filipino food through an Irish cultural lens and a way to introduce more people to the food of the Philippines.

 COMING 26 OCTOBER 2023View full details